mdavids/rfc/content/draft-davids-forsalereg-10.md

 # Implementation Status
 <!-- https://datatracker.ietf.org/doc/html/rfc7942 -->
-The concept described in this document is in use with the .nl ccTLD registry.
+The concept described in this document has been in use at the .nl ccTLD registry since 2022, when it initially started as a pilot.
+Since then, several hundred thousand domain names have been marked with the "\_for-sale" indicator.
 See for example:

 ~~~
 https://www.sidn.nl/en/whois?q=example.nl